 Free Consultation - Discuss Your Case With a Personal Injury Attorney

 The immediate period following a personal injury incident is very traumatic and stressful.
 Frequently it is necessary to preserve evidence and take immediate action to preserve your legal rights.
-During your free consultation, you will speak directly with Attorney M. Jeanne Trott regarding your claim.
+During your free consultation, you will speak directly with New Hampshire personal injury attorney M. Jeanne Trott regarding your claim.
 Contact us at 603-624-7500 to discuss your claim and arrange a free consultation.

 Attorney M. Jeanne Trott diligently serves car accident victims and other injured individuals throughout the Manchester area with decades of combined medical and legal professional experience.
 For over eight years, she worked as a nurse in acute care hospitals specializing in trauma, cardiac, and cancer nursing.
 As a former president of the American Association of Nurse Attorneys, Ms. Trott’s medical experience shapes her understanding of her clients’ injuries and the resulting impact on their quality of life.
 Insurance adjusters and opposing counsel recognize her thorough knowledge of the nuances involved with these claims.

 Ms. Trott provides guidance to victims of motor vehicle accidents, medical malpractice, and nursing home negligence, as well as claimants for workers’ compensation and Social Security disability benefits.
 She is a member of the New Hampshire and Massachusetts Bar, the New Hampshire Bar Association, the Massachusetts Academy of Trial Lawyers, and the American Association of Nurse Attorneys.
-Ms. Trott brings experience, intensity, and determination to every case.Seeking Compensation after a Car Accident
+New Hampshire personal injury lawyer M. Jeanne Trott brings experience, intensity, and determination to every case.Seeking Compensation after a Car Accident

 Motor vehicle collisions are often the result of a driver’s carelessness behind the wheel.
 If another person’s negligence caused a crash in which you were hurt, you may be entitled to pursue damages related to the accident, including reimbursement for medical bills, vehicle repairs, and missed wages.
 Subjective damages, such as pain and suffering, also may be available.